Mikhail Gorsheniov: Biography

 Due to his father's profession, the family had to move frequently, mostly living in the Far East.
-When Mikhail was two years old, the younger brother Alexei was born.
+When Mikhail was two years old, the younger brother Aleksei was born.
 As a child, he wanted to follow in the footsteps of his father, he was going to enter a military school, however, when he was 18 years old, during the medical commission at the military registration and enlistment office, he was diagnosed with scoliosis and Mikhail was marked unfit for the service, by the time Mikhail had to go to first grade, the family lived near Khabarovsk.
 The parents decided to send Mikhail to study in the Leningrad region with his grandmother.
 Then Yuri Mikhailovich was transferred to work in Leningrad, the family received an apartment on Rzhevka.
 From the regional school, Mikhail moved to Leningrad.
 In the lower grades, he was engaged in boxing, and also took guitar lessons, and his teacher came to his house.